 When structures are built, basements are designed with poured concrete flooring.
 It’s durable, flat, and solid.
 This is great in many situations since basements aren’t always used for living areas.

-However, if you decide to invest in basement remodeling, you will probably want to upgrade the floor to make it more comfortable, attractive, and easier to keep clean
+However, if you decide to invest in basement remodeling, you will probably want to upgrade the floor to make it more comfortable, attractive, and easier to keep clean.

 If that’s the case, you’ll be happy to learn you have a lot of flooring options to choose from.
 Just remember, the conditions in the basement aren’t the same as what you experience upstairs.
 The differences will impact the type of flooring suitable for the basement and how it’s installed.